alexmarder/alexmarder.github.io/index.md

 ---
-title: Alex Marder's Website
+title: Alex Marder
 ---

-Welcome to my website.
+*Still a work in progress*

-I'm currently a research scientist at CAIDA/UCSD focusing on Internet measurements, Internet data science, cloud networks, and network security.
+I'm currently a research scientist at CAIDA/UCSD focusing on analyzing and improving the security, resiliency, and performance of the Internet through empirical measurements.
 I completed a postdoc at CAIDA/UCSD in 2020 and I received my PhD at the University of Pennsylvania in 2019.
 I can be reached at amarderATcaidaDOTorg.